meonkeys/shb/src/book.md

 I find [mobile editing cumbersome](https://jenson.org/text/), even in the best of circumstances.
 This applies to email, plain text, Markdown, and office documents.
 Email, office documents (spreadsheets and rich text) require a thick(er) client to handle all the various features, so we'll leave those aside for now.

 For better text editing, one workaround is to use the Notes app on [Android](https://github.com/nextcloud/notes-android) or [iOS](https://github.com/nextcloud/notes-ios).
-It features larger fonts, separate editing and viewing modes, and more aggressive synchronization (fewer conflicts).
+It features larger fonts, separate editing and viewing modes, and more aggressive synchronization (high chance of up-to-date data and fewer conflicts).

 Another workaround is [Markor](https://github.com/gsantner/markor).
 Install that app, then:

 1. In the Nextcloud mobile app, "Download" or "Sync" the file you wish to view or edit locally.
 This caches a copy on your phone.
 1. In the Nextcloud mobile app, choose "open with" for the file.
 Should open instantly.
 1. If you make changes to the file, save it, then manually "Sync" the file in the Nextcloud app.
+It appears local changes like these never make it to the server otherwise.

 #### cumbersome mobile setup